Counting The Cost

 • The uncertainties about the future that concern you.

-• Your restrictions, e.g., family obligations, physical limitations, financial constraints.
+• Your restrictions, e.g., family obligations, physical limitations, financial constraints, etc.

 At the bottom of your list, write the following prayer.

-“God, I want to become the person you want me to be, so I can fulfill the plan you have prepared for me.
-I now give you ownership of each item on this list so that you can align my life with your will.
-I ask you to build your message into my life so I can speak authentically about your excellence.
-I ask you to give me the character, wisdom, and experience that will enable me to be your faithful and effective messenger.
+“God, I want to walk in harmony with you and serve you in some capacity for as long as I live.
+I give you ownership of each item on this list so you can align my life with your will.
+I ask you to imprint your message on my heart so I can speak authentically about your excellence.
+I ask you to give me the character, wisdom, and experience to be a faithful and effective messenger.
 I ask you to give me the noble desires that will help me discover my divine destiny.
 I am willing to go wherever you want and do whatever you want.
-Help me to walk in harmony with you for the rest of my life.
 In the name of Jesus, I pray.
 Amen.”

-Read this prayer out loud to God.
-Then sign your name underneath it and record the time and date.
-The entire document is now your contract with God.
+Read this prayer aloud to God.
+Then sign your name below it and record the date and time.
+This document is now your contract with God.
 Store it somewhere safe.

 Serious Business

-Counting the cost of following God is a serious undertaking, but permitting him to reorient our life as he sees fit is nothing to fear.
+Counting the cost of following God is a serious undertaking, but allowing him to reorient our life as he sees fit is nothing to fear.

 God is not an ogre.
-He is not waiting for us to surrender everything we hold dear, so he can take away these things and make us miserable.
+He is not waiting for us to surrender everything we hold dear so he can take them away and make us miserable.

 God has only good intentions for our future.
-He is fully committed to our welfare.
+He is fully committed to our well-being.
 He is worthy of our trust.

-Surrendering our life to God is a significant step forward in the discovery of our divine destiny.
+Surrendering our life to God is a significant step toward discovering our divine destiny.
+The essence of surrender is gain, not loss, as we walk in harmony with him.

-It frees him to instill in us the desires for the things that will truly satisfy our hearts.
-Our pursuit of these noble desires leads to the divine destiny God has planned for us.
+Surrender frees God to instill in us a desire for the things that truly satisfy our heart.
+Our pursuit of these noble desires leads to the divine destiny he has planned for us.

-Thus, following him is to gain, not to lose.
-He helps us figure out where we truly want to go, and then he leads us down that path.
+Thus, God helps us determine where we genuinely want to go and then guides us along that path.

 Our history becomes his story.